M-Stable/titanic-data-visualiser/README.md

-# 🚢 FED intern task 2020
+# 🚢 Titanic Data Visualiser

-A React based website for Quantiful Internship.
-Displays data of the 1912 titanic passengers.
+A React based website that fetches the Titanic passenger data and gives visualisations using the Recharts library.
 ## Project setup

 ```
-cd fed-intern-test-2020
+cd ./titanic-data-visualiser

 npm install